Surprise! The news business is in a period of intense turbulence.

 Read about the key themes from the report here.
 While some of these findings may seem obvious to veterans on these topics, this report is aimed at the many publications who are in the early stages of exploring how to use engagement to drive audience revenue.

 Curl up and read the report in its 60 page entirety.
+(A Spanish version is here.)
 In it, we differentiate between three different-but-related models of audience revenue generation:

 • A donation model encourages audiences to give their time or money to an institution in support of a common cause or common values.
 Donation conveys a charitable relationship.